milkbread/FunctionsNamespace/readme.md

 * the "naming" of namespace should begin lowercase
 * should have as less characters as possible ... as it will be always the leading string

+### Level2: add an external function to the namespace

+* the major library of "cGen" has to be loaded ... otherwise it won't work
+* make sure to return the new function